Vouvray (wine): Viticulture and winemaking

 Excavated caves carved into the tuffeau soils are often converted into wine cellars that offer consistent, cool temperatures ideal for sparkling wine production and aging wine.

 Chenin blanc is the dominant and nearly exclusive grape of Vouvray.
 While the obscure minor grape Arbois is permitted in the Vouvray AOC, it is rarely seen.
-With more than 5,000 acres (2,000 hectares) of vineyards planted as of 2006, it is the single largest producer of Chenin blanc-based wines in France by a sizable margin, with only the Anjou wine region of the Coteaux du Layon coming close.
+With more than 2,000 ha of vineyards planted as of 2006, it is the single largest producer of Chenin blanc-based wines in France by a sizable margin, with only the Anjou wine region of the Coteaux du Layon coming close.
 Most of the vineyards are planted on a plateau with a southern aspect facing towards the river.
 Viticulture and wine production in the region is dictated almost completely by the climate characteristics of a particular vintage with cooler climate years shifting productions towards dry and sparkling wines while warmer vintages seeing increased production of sweet and even botrytized wines.
 The harvest in Vouvray is often the last in France to be completed, potentially lasting until November.
 When sweet and botrytized wine are being produced, the harvest is often very labor-intensive, involving successive tries or passages through the vineyards with harvesters hand-picking only the ripest berries.

 Vouvray produces more than a million cases of wine a year.
 The traditional style of winemaking in Vouvray is a minimalist approach, often using neutral fermentation vessel such as stainless steel and not submitting the wine to malolactic fermentation.
 While some winemakers are experimenting with oak, very few wines are made with new oak.
 Vouvrays are usually bottled early and expected to age in the wine bottle.
 Sparkling wines are made according to the traditional method and can either be pétillant (semi-sparkling) or mousseux (fully sparkling).

 Wines and styles

 Chenin blanc is the dominant grape of Vouvray.

 The Chenin blanc wines of Vouvray are characterized by the grape's natural high acidity.
 The perception of that acidity and style of wine will be determined based on the balance of sugar in the wine.
 Dry or sec styles will have more noticeable acidity than the sweeter demi-sec and moelleux.
 The acidity is also a key component to the wine's aging ability.
 Depending on the style, Vouvrays can exhibit notes of honey, nuts, ginger, fig, apples and white flowers.
-Vouvrays are often paired with rich, hearty dishes and flavorful sauces.
+Vouvrays are often paired with rich, hearty dishes and flavourful sauces.